-1. SHL Verify Ability Tests - SHL are the most widely used test publisher so you are likely to come across their tests during your job hunt.
+- 1. SHL Verify Ability Tests - SHL (now part of CEB) are the most widely used test publisher so you are likely to come across their tests during your job hunt.
 Their numerical tests have a time limit of between 17 and 25 minutes so you will need to work quickly and accurately to perform well.

-8. Bespoke numerical tests - many larger companies prefer to have their own tests created which closely match the situations candidates can expect in the job role.
-These tests vary slightly in style and time limit but you will still benefit from practising the industry-standard tests on AssessmentDay.co.uk.
+- 9. Bespoke numerical tests - many larger companies prefer to have their own tests created which closely match the situations candidates can expect in the job role.
+These tests vary slightly in style and time limit but you will still benefit from practising the industry-standard tests we have on offer.

 Preparing for your numerical reasoning test